 This is down to personal experience and your preferences.
 From skin extracts, oil concentrates to juice, the choice is yours.

-What we can say is, drinking Pomegranate juice is the easiest and best way, in my opinion, to get those essential nutrients into your body.
+What we can say is, drinking it is the easiest and best way, in my opinion, to get those essential nutrients into your body.
 This is especially true if you lead a busy life.
-Being able to just pick up your juice and take a sip can be the most convenient way.
-I drink the POM Brand Juice which you can check out on Amazon by clicking Here, Pomegranate Juice.
+Being able to pick up your drink and take a sip can be the most convenient way.

 Let’s start by talking about the vegetable itself.
-First domesticated by the Egyptians and Greeks, Beets have a lot of nutritional value, even if, they are above 80% water.
-The Beet contains these minerals and vitamins 5.
+First domesticated by the Egyptians and Greeks, Beets have much nutritional value, even if they are above 80% water.
+The Beet contains the following minerals and vitamins.

 - Vitamin A